Seeds - Varieties

 We typically start planting Spring crops in early April and dig our last Fall root crops in mid November.
 Winter’s lowest temperature is generally in the range of -20 to -25 with the coldest being -38.
 Summer time temperatures above 100 are rare, but it has reached 105.

 SEED SHIPPING CHARGES

 There is now a flat $3.00 charge for shipping on all seed orders going anywhere in the U.S.

 Orders are filled in the order received in our office with payment enclosed.
-There can be up to a three week turn-around from our receiving the order to it being shipped during the peak season.
+There can be up to a two week turn-around from our receiving the order to it being shipped during the peak season.

 CANADIAN AND FOREIGN SEED SHIPPING